daviemakz/risen-js-docs/docs/overview.md

 ## Use Cases

 From inserting and retrieving data from a separate external database (e.g. Redis) to a service that converts images.
 It’s even possible to use this framework alongside [server-side rendering](https://reactjs.org/docs/react-dom-server.html), the possibilities are endless!

+In the cases of an operation which blocks the service thread, you can use `cluster` within the service to offload work onto another thread, ensuring your service remains asynchronous.